 should run in a different pool when launching the task.
 Tasks which

-require a slot such as Experiments or GPU-notebooks will launch on to
+require a slot, such as experiments or GPU-notebooks, will use the

 recommend that you always create a cluster with at least two pools, one

 with low-cost CPU instances for CPU-only tasks and one with GPU